HapaxL/GSTHD/README.md

 ### Special thanks
 - Drekorig, for his genius drag & drop idea, and his nice tracker base.
 - ArthurOudini, for inspiring me to add some of the features in this project.
+- Baelnog, GOGETA, Damien, Acrophobic, lolaway, for various features and resources that were added to the project.
 - Everyone who submitted, and will submit, suggestions and bug fixes for the project.